 In September this year the Royal Academy will host a landmark survey of Australian landscape art, covering 200 years.
 Is this too long?
 Although the sun-drenched canvases of Australian Impressionists such as Tom Roberts and Arthur Streeton are distinct from the works of the French and British artists who inspired them, it is not until the mid-20th century that an original style of landscape painting emerges.

-One might make a case for Sidney Nolan or Russell Drysdale as pioneers of a new landscape, but if there is one artist who deserves to be internationally recognized as an innovator it is Fred Williams (1927-1982).
+One might make a case for Sidney Nolan or Russell Drysdale as pioneers of a new landscape, but if there is one artist who deserves to be internationally recognised as an innovator it is Fred Williams (1927-1982).
 Williams's You Yangs Landscape 1 (1963) is the top lot in Bonhams forthcoming auction of 90 works from the Reg Grundy Collection.
 It is a painting that has virtually no precedent in modern art.